 Officemaster Discovery Ergonomic Chair Review

 Odd-looking, but there’s wisdom behind the weirdness.
 The Discovery’s unique shape helps workers avoid the insidious computer hunch position, and many here at the office have fallen in love with the scapular range of motion these chairs offer.
-Besides that, they have the superb adjustability, comfort, and quality we’ve come to expect from Officemaster.
-It’s not for everyone, but the Discovery has become a fast favorite at the WorkWhileWalking offices, and chairbound workers may find it a welcome break from the norm.
+Besides that, they have the strong adjustability, comfort, and quality we’ve come to expect from Officemaster.
+It’s not for everyone, but chairbound workers may find it a welcome break from the norm.

 |MSRP / List Price||$410|